EarthNetOrg/webchart/README.md

 ## Hierarchical Data with Drill-down and Automatic Value Calculation

-The component automatically calculates parent values as the sum of their children's values.
+The component automatically calculates parent values as the average of their children's values.
 This calculation is recursive, starting from the deepest level and propagating upward.

 ```svelte
 <script>